Adroiti/docs-for-code-review-tools/tfsec/google-sql-no-contained-db-auth.md

-Pattern: Use of contained SQL database authentication
+Pattern: Use of contained Google SQL database authentication

 Issue: -